MB Seminary Devotional Books

 MB Seminary works together with Mennonite Brethren national and provincial leaders, pastors and others from Mennonite Brethren churches to produce devotional books that are beneficial for families and individuals.
 These devotional books are produced for the Easter (Lent) and Christmas (Advent) seasons.
 The Scripture texts are sometimes taken from the Revised Common Lectionary, and other times the devotional book will explore a book of the Bible or a different collection of specific Scripture texts.

 MB Seminary has made devotional books available in a few different ways in the past, both hard copy and digital copies, and are continually looking for the best ways to make these books accessible for our Mennonite Brethren family and beyond.
-Please stay tuned for Christmas 2017.
+Christmas 2017 table of contents and sample are now available to preview, see below.

 2017 – Christmas